 Pursue Potential Job Growth

-According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2018 and 2028 for medical secretaries is 16%.2 A Medical Administrative Assistant Certificate from Rasmussen College can help set you up for success in this growing field.
+According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2019 and 2029 for Medical Secretaries and Administrative Assistants is 10%.2 A Medical Administrative Assistant Certificate from Rasmussen University can help set you up for success in this growing field.

 Fundamental Office Management Expertise